African Court on Human and Peoples Rights

 17 June 2025

-Court exercised discretion to reopen pleadings, deemed respondent’s late response filed, and allowed applicant 30 days to reply.
+Court exercised discretion to reopen pleadings, deemed late Response filed, and granted the Applicant 30 days to reply.

 2 June 2025